johnnfujita/livre-arbitrio/README.md

 Basically read data from the exchange e.g.:ticks,account balance;

+The data reads will be consumed by independent api data fetchs within a controlled interval;

+Websockets are available, but due to the lack of support for some exchanges and simplicity, we will postpone its implementation.

-The data reads will be consumed by independent datasockets, maybe later we may breakdown into aseparate microservice for each api
+maybe later we may breakdown into a separate microservice for each api

 ### - Actions: